mrstan3772/SnowTricks/README.md

 In order to keep the directory as light as possible, the resources for demonstrations have simply been ignored.

 However, you can download them from [link](https://mega.nz/file/l9VQgBrL#kDtQNtmQQD6MDDU8xpZxzTEUVRzYBVDz1gVk--w1O28) and add them to the folder following the path `/public/assets/content/uploads/images` and `/public/assets/content/uploads/videos`.

+### Run Server

+Type this command inside the root folder(Snow Tricks) to start running web server :

+`symfony serve`

+An address in the format 127.0.0.1:<port> is shown on the terminal.

+Copy and paste this address in the navigation bar of your browser.

+That's all !

 ## Version